The importance of context

 Context is very important for all videos, but it’s particularly important when posting graphic content.
-Adding key details explaining your video helps users find and understand your content.
+Content that is educational, scientific, newsworthy, or a documentary may often contain graphic content.
+This type of content is allowed on YouTube if it includes context.
+Adding details explaining your video helps users find and understand your content.
 It also helps the YouTube team review your video if it gets flagged.

 For example, a video posted by a citizen journalist capturing footage of protesters being beaten would likely be allowed if it includes relevant context.
-In this example, relevant information could be a list of tips at the beginning of the video on how to stay safe when at a protest or voice-over narration about the protest's history.
+In this example, relevant information could be a list of tips at the beginning of the video on how to stay safe when at a protest.
+Or, a voice-over narration about the protest's history.
 The video should also have a clear title or description indicating that it is reporting on or documenting the content.

 - Consider the intention of your video — is it to inform and educate or to shock and incite?

 - Provide voiceover or text narration to your video.
 You can do this while recording or add it later while editing.

 - Make sure the context can be seen or heard easily by someone watching the video.
 It’s important to add information to the description and title as well as in the video content itself.

 - Make violence the focus of your video.

 - Emphasize violent content by zooming, looping, or using other editing techniques that take away from your message.

 - Try to shock or disgust your viewers.